SumoLogic/sumologic-otel-collector/docs/migration.md

     source_category: example category
     ## Installed Collector substitute for `Source Host`.
     source_host: example host
-  transform/clear_logs_timestamp:
+  transform/logs source:
+    log_statements:
       ## By default every data has timestamp (usually set to receipt time)
       ## and therefore Sumo Logic backend do not try to parse it from log body.
       ## Using this processor works like `Enable Timestamp Parsing`,
       ## where `Time Zone` is going to be taken from `extensions` section.
       ## There is no possibility to configure several time zones in one exporter.
       ## It behaves like `Timestamp Format` would be set to `Automatically detect the format`
       ## in terms of Installed Collector configuration.
-    log_statements:
       - context: log
         statements:
           - set(time_unix_nano, 0)
+      ## Adds custom fields:
+      ## - cloud.availability_zone=zone-1
+      ## - k8s.cluster.name=my-cluster
+      - context: resource
+        statements:
+        - set(attributes["cloud.availability_zone"], "zone-1")
+        - set(attributes["k8s.cluster.name"], "my-cluster")
   ## Remove logs with timestamp before Sat Dec 31 2022 23:00:00 GMT+0000
   ## This configuration covers `Collection should begin` functionality.
   ## Please ensure that timestamps are correctly set (eg. use operators in filelog receiver)
   filter/remove older:
     logs:
       log_record:
-        ## 1672527600000000000 ns is equal to Dec 31 2022 23:00:00 GMT+0000,
+      ## - 1672527600000000000 ns is equal to Dec 31 2022 23:00:00 GMT+0000
-        ## but do not remove logs which do not have correct timestamp
+      ## - do not remove logs which do not have correct timestamp
       - 'time_unix_nano < 1672527600000000000 and time_unix_nano > 0'
 exporters:
   sumologic:
     clear_logs_timestamp: true